- Purpose and Applicability

 Federal agency consent requirements

 It is HSD policy to voluntarily apply the Common Rule (45 CFR 46) consent regulations to all research reviewed by the UW IRB except as described in the HSD Flexibility Policy (GUIDANCE Authority and Responsibilities of HSD and UW IRB), in addition to other applicable requirements.
-The WORKSHEET Consent Requirements and Waivers provides a summary of the required general characteristics and elements of consent as well as the criteria for waiving required elements and documentation of consent for the Common Rule, FDA, and other federal regulatory agencies (e.g., Department of Justice).
-That worksheet also lists the consent requirements for federally-designated protected populations (i.e., pregnant women and neonates, prisoners, children).
+The guidance, Designing the Consent Process provides information about the general requirements and elements of consent as well as the criteria for waiving elements and documentation of consent for the Common Rule, FDA, and other federal regulatory agencies.
+That guidance also lists the consent requirements for federally-designated protected populations (i.e., pregnant women and neonates, prisoners, children).

 State or other local law

 State laws in the jurisdiction where the research is being conducted may affect the consent process (e.g., mandatory reporting; age of majority).
-See GUIDANCE Human Subjects Regulations, GUIDANCE Mandatory State Reporting, and the section on legally authorized representative consent for details.
-Researchers are responsible for identifying applicable state or other local laws when the research is conducted outside of Washington State, including internationally (see OHRP webpage for international research).
+Refer to the guidance on Human Subjects Regulations, Mandatory State Reporting, and the sections in this guidance on consent using a legally authorized representative and the Washington State law on audio recording for details.
+Researchers are responsible for identifying applicable state or other local laws when the research is conducted outside of Washington State, including internationally (OHRP webpage for international research).

 More on The Purpose of Consent